benji6/jsml-parse/README.md

 # JSML
 ###### JavaScript Markup Langauge
 ## Description
-jsmlParse takes jsml objects or an array of jsml objects to create DOM structures.
+Create DOM structures quickly & consisely using objects or JSON.

 ## jsml Structure
 Jsml properties consist of all valid attributes for the DOM element being created.
 The values of these properties can either be primitives which are set as the values of those DOM element properties or as functions which are executed with the count variable passed in as the only argument and which set the property with their return value.